timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ![](/documentation/images/cicd-k8s/CI-Frontend/14.png)
 ![](/documentation/images/cicd-k8s/CI-Frontend/15.png)

-The CI pipeline for backend also requires access to the multi-tenancy repostory, in addition to the multi-tenancy-backend repostory which has already been configured by the wizard.
+The CI pipeline for frontend also requires access to the multi-tenancy repostory, in addition to the multi-tenancy-backend repostory which has already been configured by the wizard.
 Click the blue `Add tool` button and manually add the GitHub repostory for multi-tenancy by following these steps:

 ![](/documentation/images/cicd-k8s/CI-Frontend/15a.png)
 ![](/documentation/images/cicd-k8s/CI-Frontend/15b.png)